 What constitutes a hostile work environment?
-Some employees believe that a bad boss, an unpleasant work environment, a rude coworker, failure to qualify for a promotion, or the lack of perks, privileges, benefits, and recognition can create a hostile work environment.
+Some employees believe that a bad boss, an unpleasant work environment, a rude coworker, failure to qualify for a promotion, a lack of teamwork, or the lack of perks, privileges, benefits, and recognition can create a hostile work environment.

 Requirements for a Hostile Work Environment

 But, the reality is that for a workplace to be hostile, certain legal criteria must be met.